 The Building Our Future Bond Act authorized the issuance of State general obligation bonds totaling \$750.0 million to help increase academic capacity at New Jersey institutions of higher education.
 The University received a total of \$173.9 million from this program.
-The University recorded \$30.7 million in revenue from this program in 2018 and \$38.8 million in revenue in 2017.
+The University recorded \$2.7 million in revenue from this program in 2019, \$30.7 million in revenue in 2018 and \$38.8 million in revenue in 2017.

 In addition to the Building Our Future Bond Act, the State has also authorized the issuance of bonds to fund several higher education initiatives.
 The Higher Education Facilities Trust Fund (HEFT) Act authorized the New Jersey Educational Facilities Authority (NJEFA) to issue bonds for institutions of higher education in New Jersey for the purpose of the construction, reconstruction, development, extension, and improvement of instructional, laboratory, communication, and research facilities.
 The University received \$69.0 million from this program.
-In 2018, the University recorded \$3.9 million in revenue from the HEFT program.
-In 2017, the University recorded \$14.6 million from this program.
+The University recorded \$1.2 million, \$3.9 million and \$14.6 million in revenue from the HEFT program in fiscal years 2019, 2018 and 2017, respectively.

 NJEFA also issued bonds under the Higher Education Capital Improvement Fund Act (HECIF) to provide funds to certain public and private institutions of higher education in the State for the purpose of paying the costs, or a portion of the costs, of certain capital improvements authorized in accordance with the Capital Improvement Fund Act.
 The University has been awarded a total of \$112.3 million from this program.
-In 2018, the University recorded \$10.4 million, and \$21.0 million in revenue from these bonds in 2017.
+The University recorded \$7.5 million, \$10.4 million and \$21.0 million in revenue from these bonds in 2019, 2018 and 2017, respectively.